- Home

 How is the network run?

 A number of organisations are involved in the day-to-day running of the network.
-Currently, the role of Central Management and Co-ordination Unit (CMCU) for the AURN is contracted to Bureau Veritas, whilst the Environmental Research Group (ERG) of King's College London has been appointed as Management Unit for the London Air Quality Network (LAQN).
-Ricardo-AEA undertakes the role of Quality Assurance and Control Unit (QA/QC Unit) for the entire AURN.
+Currently, the role of Central Management and Co-ordination Unit (CMCU) for the whole AURN is contracted to Bureau Veritas, whilst Quality Assurance and Quality Control (QA/QC) activities are contracted to the National Physical Laboratory for London (the ALN), and Ricardo Energy & Environment for the rest of the AURN.
 The responsibility for operating individual monitoring sites is assigned to local organisations, such as local authority Environmental Health Officers with relevant experience in the field.
-Calibration gases for the network are supplied by Air Liquide Ltd and are provided with a UKAS certificate of calibration by Ricardo-AEA.
+Calibration gases for the network are supplied by BOC Limited and are provided with a UKAS certificate of calibration by Ricardo Energy & Environment.

 Monitoring Methods